johnjackoleary/cfi-commonplace-book/Inbox/Elements to be sorted or sections to be added to lessons ppl.md

 roll out of turn at 1/2 of bank

+Emergencies with instrument failures (e.g. what if pitot tube is covered)

 When to take off with tailwind

 rate of turn vs bank angle